tdcosim/TDcoSim/docs/user_guide_introduction.md

 # Introduction

-T&D co-simulation is a powerful tool to conduct studies that capture short and long term interactions between  transmission and distribution systems with and without distributed energy resources.
+Argonne’s transmission and distribution systems  co-simulation tool (**TDcoSim**) is a powerful tool to conduct studies that capture short- and long-term interactions between transmission and distribution systems with and without distributed energy resources (DER).
+It is capable of both steady-state and dynamic simulations.
+Consideration of inverter-based DER dynamics along with its protection and controls are among the most salient features of this tool. **TDcoSim** is designed to be used in offline planning, operational, and control studies.
+Transmission system entities can use the tool to study high-penetration DER scenarios, which will assist in ensuring secure, reliable, and economic grid planning and operations.

-This manual introduces users to Argonne’s T & D co-simulation tool (**TDcoSim**), provides a step-by-step guide to its installation and use, and offers examples of its capabilities as a tool for conducting studies.
-A list of case studies possible with **TDcoSim** can be found [here](#types-of-studies).
+This manual intends to introduce users to **TDcoSim**, provide a step-by-step guide to its installation and use, and offer examples of its capabilities as a tool for conducting studies.
+A list of case studies possible with **TDcoSim** can be found [here](#types-of-studies) and a brochure can be found [here]().

-***
-***To Do:*** Should we add **NERC brochure** as an appendix?

-***

 ## What is TDcoSim?

-**TDcoSim** is a software tool that  can be used to perform static and dynamic co-simulation of transmission and distribution networks with photovoltaic systems as distributed energy resources (PV-DER's).
-The following figure illustrates the various components that can be simulated using **TDcoSim**.
+**TDcoSim** is a software tool that can be used to perform static and dynamic co-simulation of transmission and distribution networks as well as DER.
+Currently, the tool has incorporated dynamic photovoltaic (PV) systems (referred to as PV-DER) for its dynamic simulation capabilities.
+Dynamic models of other inverter-based distributed generations (DG) (e.g. battery energy storage systems (BESS), wind turbines (WT)) will be included in future versions.
+Interested users can also integrate their own dynamic DER models into the tool.

+Fig. 1. below illustrates the various components that currently can be simulated using **TDcoSim**.
+It features a representative IEEE 14-bus transmission system, IEEE 13-bus distribution systems, and solar PV-DERs.
+Please note that [Solar PV-DER simulation-utility](https://github.com/sibyjackgrove/SolarPV-DER-simulation-utility) is used to simulate PV-DER's in dynamic T&D co-simulations.
+Default OpenDSS standard generator models for PV or other DER are used in steady-state T&D co-simulations.

 ![14-bus transmission, 13-bus distribution network, and Solar PVDER](images/simulation_objects.png)